|

 enable a valuable historical record to be built up and will assist with

 future marketing of the Award and previous recipients.
+This is only an option and not compulsory in any way.

 * Under a formal agreement these works will be held by the Christchurch